gvwilson/thirdbit/src/fiction/leaderboard/index.md

 Whoever or whatever was making decisions made it then, and Joachim flatlined at his desk.

+The media had a brief spasm of interest.
+Was it suicide?
+Was the Mendonça family settling the score?

-I spent the evening in my apartment with the Bollywood remake of *Buffy the Vampire Slayer* playing silently on the wall and some Ike Quebec playing on loop.
+I muted a few keywords and spent the evening in my apartment with a joint and the Bollywood remake of *Buffy the Vampire Slayer*.
 He'd known the risks.
 We all did.
-I took one last puff from my hand-rolled joint, stubbed it out, and fell asleep on the couch.
+When I slept,
+I slept peacefully.

 <p class="center">* * *</p>

 I spent the last day of March painting.
-Bench invited me to try something called immersive gardening, but was neither surprised nor disappointed when I declined.
+Bench had invited me to try something called immersive gardening, but was neither surprised nor disappointed when I declined.
-She didn't know what was happening—even if the NDA hadn't been so tight, I wouldn't have told her—but she knew *something* was up.
+She didn't know what was happening—the NDA really was that tight—but she knew *something* was up.
 "Don't second-guess yourself," she ordered sternly, kissing my cheek for emphasis before climbing into the back of a putt-putt